mastra-ai/mastra/docs/how-to/creating-custom-integrations.md

 }
 ```

 ### Step 3: Import the integration

-At this point, your custom integration will be available in your admin console, so you can either install it there, or import the integration directly in `kepler.config.ts`:
+At this point, your custom integration will be available in your admin console, so you can either install it there, or import the integration directly in `mastra.config.ts`:

 ```ts
 import { SampleIntegration } from './integrations/sample-integration';